l1e/corporate_website/README.md

-This is a section of a corporate website that was built using Next.js and Strapi as a headless CMS.
+This is a part of a corporate website that was built using Next.js and Strapi as a headless CMS.